p123hx/ImageEnhancementfor-Visual-Inertial-SLAM-in-Dark/README.md

 ## Image Enhancement
 Go to image_enhancement.
 There are 4 jupyter notebooks.
 They read data from Google Drive.
-We also recommend using Google colab and taking advantage of CUDA (URetinext_Net.ipynd uses CUDA).
+We also recommend using Google Colab and taking advantage of CUDA (URetinext_Net.ipynd uses CUDA).
 Notice that you have to change the Google Drive location to the location you want to use.

 ## Calculating Absolute Translational Errror
-To calculate Absolute Translational Error our team used resources from the evo library located [here](https://github.com/MichaelGrupp/evo).
+To calculate Absolute Translational Error, our team used resources from the evo library located [here](https://github.com/MichaelGrupp/evo).
 ```
 evo_ape kitti gt.txt pred.txt -va -p
 ```